zenofTech/zero_day/README.md

-# This dir is for the vagrant task, running vm in local machines is cool!
+# This repo is for vagrant project, Using a VM is so cool